content-left-bg.png

 Supporting students with reading difficulties and disorders in upper primary and high school

 Dyslexia is a lifelong condition.
 As they progress through schooling, students with dyslexia may continue to present with difficulties reading and spelling words.
+Following are a range of infographics outlining high-impact support strategies to enhance language and literacy skills for students who are not yet automatic in foundational skills.

 Reasonable adjustments